starlake-ai/starlake/docs/docs/examples/transform.md

 ## Transform Parquet to BigQuery

-Based ont the :ref:`parquet_to_parquet` example, we add the sink section to force the task to store the SQL result in BigQuery
+Based ont the [parquet to parquet](#parquet-to-parquet) example, we add the sink section to force the task to store the SQL result in BigQuery

 The result will store in the current project under the `business` BigQuery dataset in the `output` table.